<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 Blog

-The «crown jewel approach» is a cybersecurity strategy that helps you identify and protect the most valuable or critical assets in your organization's information systems.
-These assets – the «crown jewels» – can include sensitive data such as customer and financial information or critical systems such as servers and networks.
-The goal of the approach is to prioritize the protection of these assets.
+The «crown jewel analysis (CJA)» is a cybersecurity strategy that helps you identify and protect the most valuable or critical assets in your organization's information systems.
+These assets – the «crown jewels» – can include sensitive data such as customer, medical, and financial information or critical systems such as servers and networks.
+The goal of the CJA is to prioritize the protection of these assets.

-Once you identified your crown jewels, implement the security measures you've developed specifically to protect them.
+Once you have identified your crown jewels, implement the security measures you've developed specifically to protect them.
 These measures include, for example, encryption, access control, and monitoring.
-The crown jewel approach is often used in combination with other cybersecurity strategies, such as risk management and defense in depth.
+The CJA is often used in combination with other cybersecurity strategies, such as risk management and defense in depth.
 While each strategy should be considered separately, it is the interplay of methods and techniques that leads to good results.
-When you know your most valuable assets and prioritize their protection, you are better equipped to defend against cyber threats and minimize the potential impact of an attack.
+When you know your most valuable assets and prioritize their protection, you are better equipped to defend against cyberthreats and minimize the potential impact of an attack.

 The cybersecurity framework as a solid foundation